angel-mora/web-static-lephucr/content/chatgpt_history/gumroad-marketing-strategy.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  How can I leverage a good business in gumroad?
+How to get my marketing strategy?
+Is critical theory  book?"
 draft: false
 ---

 # Gumroad Marketing Strategy

-## ✅ TODOs

-## 📌 Summary
-How can I leverage a good business in gumroad?
-How to get my marketing strategy?
-Is critical theory  book?

 ## 🧠 Full Chat

+🙋 **You:**

 How can I leverage a good business in gumroad?
 How to get my marketing strategy?
 Is critical theory  book?

+---

+🤖 **Assistant:**

 To leverage a business on Gumroad effectively, consider the following strategies: